Family Life and Sexual Health Education

 Each school year, parents/guardians shall be notified about instruction in comprehensive sexual health education and HIV/AIDS prevention education, as well as research on student health behaviors and risks, planned for the coming year.
 The notice shall advise parents/guardians: (California Education Code (CEC) 48980, 51938)

-- That written and audiovisual educational materials to be used in comprehensive sexual health and HIV/AIDS prevention education are available for inspection
+- The written and audiovisual educational materials to be used in comprehensive sexual health and HIV/AIDS prevention education are available for inspection.

 - That parents/guardians may request in writing that their child not receive comprehensive sexual health or HIV/AIDS prevention education